voxeet/comms-sdk-react-native/docs/README.md

    ```bash
    react-native link @dolbyio/react-native-iapi-sdk
    ```
-   and then, install from your ios directory:
+   and then, install from your /ios directory:
    ```bash
    pod install --repo-update
    ```